Bisecting masses with families of parallel hyperplanes

 This finishes the description of the algorithm to construct $\mathcal A(s)$.

 {\bf Correctness}

 We now finish the proof of \cref{moving}.
 We focus on an exceptional time, so the points are not moving, only the hyperplanes.
 Notice that every time we switch the moving hyperplane, we obtain a new almost bisecting arrangement.
-We claim that the process terminates by eventually reaching a new point in a color of the core of $H(T_*)$.
+We claim that the process terminates by eventually reaching a new point in a color of the core of $\mathcal H(T_*)$.
 As before we parametrized time in

 Assume the contrary in search for a contradiction.
-The sequence of moving hyperplanes is finite, since they are all almost valid, eventually we have to repeat a pair made by a configuration and an unbalanced color, forcing us into a cycle.

-However, the path $\mathcal A(s)$ is one dimensional and can be reversed all the way to $\mathcal H(t_*)$, so there cannot be a cycle. \end{proof}
+The sequence of moving hyperplanes is finite, since they are all almost valid, we must eventually have to repeat a pair consisting of a configuration and an unbalanced color, forcing us into a cycle.
+But this is absurd since the path $\mathcal A(s)$ is one-dimensional and can be reversed all the way to $\mathcal H(t_*)$.
+There cannot be a cycle. \end{proof}